 Conditions associated with or predisposing to a higher prevalence of monoclonal gammopathy (hepatitis C virus infection, HIV infection)

-Infectious or inflammatory conditions associated with a transient development of several clones of reactive B cell/plasma cell populations (SLE, rheumatoid arthritis, psoriatic arthritis, Sjogren syndrome, Schnitzler syndrome).
+Infectious or inflammatory conditions associated with a transient development of several clones of reactive B cell/plasma cell populations (systemic lupus erythematosus, rheumatoid arthritis, psoriatic arthritis, Sjogren syndrome, Schnitzler syndrome).

 Professor of Medicine

 SK serves on advisory boards for Takeda, Celgene, Janssen, AbbVie, and Kite.
 He has been principal investigator on clinical trials supported by Takeda, Kite, Celgene, Janssen, AbbVie, Sanofi, and MedImmune.

 AP declares that he has no competing interests.

 Price Eminent Scholar and Professor of Medicine Director